yzyyna/clashXBakWinMacAndroid/README.md

 # clashXBakWinMacAndroid
-clashX backup for Windows、Mac and Android
+ClashX backup for Windows、Mac and Android(update 2023-11-03 Fri.)